Skip Navigation

 Click any question below to display the corresponding answer.

-What is J-term and when is it?
+What is J-Term and when is it?

 How are J-Term Credits counted?

-J-Term courses are counted as a part of a student’s Spring course load.
-That allows students to take up to 20 credits before additional tuition is required.
-J-Term courses require an additional fee of $230 per credit which is due at the time of registration.
+“J-Term courses are counted as a part of a KSC student’s Spring 2025 course load.
+Policy allows students to take up to 20 credits in total between J-Term and Spring before additional tuition is required.
+J-Term courses require an additional fee of $240 per credit which will be billed directly to the student.

 What courses are available?